jan-cieslik/cancer_informatics/docs/learning_R/regression_analysis.md

  $ Weight: num  52.2 53.1 54.5 55.8 57.2 ...
 ```

-To make it easier to work with this data set, you can attach it to the search path as follows:
+To make it easier to work with this dataset, you can attach it to the search path as follows:

 ```r
 attach(hwd)
 ```

-This allows you to refer to the variables in the data set by their names alone, rather than as components of the data frame (e.g. `Height` rather than `hwd#Height`).
+This allows you to refer to the variables in the dataset by their names alone, rather than as components of the data frame (e.g. `Height` rather than `hwd$Height`).

-#### 2. Visualize the Data Set
+#### 2. Visualize the Dataset

 We should first visualize the data to understand it before running a simple linear regression.